nathancox/silverstripe-codeeditorfield/README.md

 This module adds a CodeEditorField that uses Ace Editor (http://ace.c9.io/) to let you edit code (mostly HTML or JavaScript).
 I comes in two forms:

-* a regular CodeEditorField that can be used on an HTMLText field similar to HTMLEditorField
+* A regular CodeEditorField that can be used on an HTMLText field similar to HTMLEditorField
 * An optional replacement code view for TinyMCE that uses a CodeEditorField